cookiecutter/cookiecutter-django/docs/3-deployment/deployment-on-pythonanywhere.rst

     export DATABASE_URL='<see Database setup section below>'
     export REDIS_URL='<see Redis section below>'

-.. note:: The AWS details are not required if you're using whitenoise or the built-in pythonanywhere static files service, but you do need to set them to blank, as above.
+.. note:: The AWS details are not required if you're using whitenoise or the built-in PythonAnywhere static files service, but you do need to set them to blank, as above.

 Database setup